-Cost of Attendance and financial aid awards are based on the student's academic load for the semester as projected on the DBU Supplemental Application for Financial Aid.
-For financial aid purposes, the student is awarded based on full-time, quarter-time, half-time, or less than half-time enrollment status.
-Undergraduate students enrolled in at least twelve credit hours during a fall, spring, or summer semester (term) are considered to be full-time.
+Cost of Attendance and financial aid awards are based on the student's academic enrollment status for the semester as projected on the DBU Supplemental Application for Financial Aid.
+For financial aid purposes, the student is awarded based on full-time, quarter-time, half-time, or less than half-time enrollment status and not based on the exact number of hours enrolled; for example, undergraduate students enrolled in at least twelve credit hours during a fall, spring, or summer semester (term) are considered to be full-time.
 Undergraduate students enrolled in nine to eleven credit hours per semester are considered to be enrolled quarter-time.
 Undergraduate students enrolled in six to eight credit hours per semester are considered to be enrolled half-time.
-Undergraduate students enrolled in six to eight credit hours per semester are considered to be enrolled half-time.
+Undergraduate students enrolled in less than six credit hours are considered to be enrolled less than half-time.

-The Cost of Attendance and financial aid is based on actual enrollment status on the school census date.
+The Cost of Attendance and financial aid is based on enrollment status on the school census date.
 If a student drops below the enrollment status for which aid was awarded or if a student fails to begin class attendance in some of their classes, the cost of attendance and aid programs may be adjusted.
 Please review to the Programs of Financial Aid in this catalog for specific full-time or half-time course load requirements.